mayormcmatt/mb-doc-test/writing-exercise.md

 from an external source.

 What if a Mapbox Studio user wishes to include additional information on top of one of these tileset layers, such as the path of an off-trail hike, a property boundry, or unlisted points of interest?
-For that a new dataset will be necessary.
+For that, a new dataset will be necessary.

 ## Datasets Overview
 [Datasets](https://www.mapbox.com/studio-manual/reference/datasets/) are a collection of GeoJSON data either imported into